Wearing a Mask

 Some people who are infected with COVID-19 do not show symptoms.
 However, asymptomatic individuals can still spread the virus to others, who may go on to experience symptoms.

 COVID-19 spreads mainly among people who are in close contact with one another (within about 6 feet), so the use of masks is particularly important in settings where people are close to each other or where social distancing is difficult to maintain.

 Are cloth masks effective?

-Different types of masks serve different purposes, but cloth masks are highly effective for the general public.
+Different types of masks serve different purposes, but cloth masks are highly effective for the general public when worn properly.
 The average person who is not working in a medical environment with COVID-19 patients should wear a cloth mask to save protective equipment for medical workers.

 Can a business turn me away for not wearing mask?

 Yes.
-Governor Mills issued an Executive Order on July 8, 2020 requiring Maine’s large retail stores, eating establishments, bars, tasting rooms, and lodging operations and accommodations located in York County to require customers to wear face coverings.
+Governor Mills issued an Executive Order on November 5, 2020 requiring owners and operators of all indoor public settings in Maine to post plainly visible signs notifying entrants of the requirement to wear cloth face coverings.
 You may be denied entry or service if you do not comply with the requirement.

 Are masks safe to wear?

 You may have heard some people suggesting that carbon dioxide from exhaling gets trapped under the cloth and can make you sick.
 This isn't true.
 Properly fitted masks offer appropriate airflow while still covering your nose and mouth.
 This makes the accumulation of carbon dioxide impossible.

 If I've already had COVID-19, do I still need to wear a mask?